 Well, we recommend you give this MXY caulk remover a try!
 Unlike most adhesive cleaners in the market, this product is available as a gel type.
 This allows users to get rid of old sealants on vertical or inclined surfaces with more comfort and ease.

 Regarding the package, this sealant cleaner comes in a convenient squeeze bottle.
 One thing we love about this bottle is that it has a unique precision tip applicator.
 This ensures that you apply the cleaner to the exact area you’re working on.

 Apart from removing sealant, this cleaner acts as a general sealant dissolving agent.
-It’s also ideal for cleaning up mildew and mold spots.
+It’s also ideal for getting rid of stains caused by mildew and mold.

 Even better, with this cleaner, you don’t need to wire brush, sand, or scrub.
 This is because its formula is powerful enough to tackle these stains.
 It’s made up of deep processing thickeners from Korea as well as raw materials from Japan.